o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 *Important*:

-The R package version and the Java h20 server verison have to exactly match, if they do not match the sentiment detection will not working.
+The R package version and the Java h20 server verison have to exactly match, if they do not match the sentiment detection will not work.
 We use the h2o version **3.10.5.3**.

 If it is needed to have a look on the h2o server front end just visit [localhost:54321](localhost:54321).

 __Integrated but not used files__

-Inside `ml_wrapper.js` file two function can be found which are not used in the entire application.
-These are  `detectSentimentJavaNB()` and `detectTopicCTM()`.
-They both are using models for sentiment and topic detection which have a lower evaulation score compared to the other implemented.
-We let them stay inside the application to have some examples for machine learning tasks in each of the programming languages.
+Inside the `./ML/R/topic` directory we have files which are integrated into `ml_wrapper.js` but they are not executed inside the server.
+We left it there to show a way to integrate topic detection in R to the server.

 ##### R
 For integrating R with the server we were at first using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
 This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.